-In the Server->Configuration->Server Start page for the Managed Server, specify the startup arguments that Node Manager will use to start a Managed Server.
+In the Administration Console, on the Server→Configuration→Server Start page for the Managed Server, specify the startup arguments that Node Manager will use to start a Managed Server.
 If you do not specify startup arguments for a Managed Server, Node Manager uses its own properties as defaults to start the Managed Server.
 For more information, see "Reviewing nodemanager.properties" on page 4-3.
-Although these defaults are sufficient to boot a Managed Server, to ensure a consistent and reliable boot process, configure startup arguments for each Managed Server instance.
+Although these defaults are sufficient to boot a Managed

-If you will run Node Manager as a Windows Service, as described in "Installing the Node Manager as a Windows Service" in the Installation Guide, you must configure the following JVM property for each Managed Server that will be under Node Manager control:
+Server, to ensure a consistent and reliable boot process, configure startup arguments for each Managed Server instance.

-• -Xrs for the Sun JVM, or
+If you will run Node Manager as a Windows Service, as described in Installing the Node Manager Windows Service in the Installation Guide, you must configure the following JVM property for each Managed Server that will be under Node Manager control:

-• -Xnohup for the Jrockit
+- -Xrs for the Sun JVM, or - -Xnohup for the JRockit